nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `NAME` has to be alphanumeric not blank.
 * `PHONE_NUMBER` has to be between 3 and 10 digits long and not blank.
 * `EMAIL` has to be in a valid email format and not blank.
+  * The local part of the `EMAIL` should be alphnumeric and these special characters, excluding the parentheses, (+-._)
+  * The local part should not start and end with any of the mentioned special characters
+  * "@" comes right after the local part, followed by a domain name
+  * The domain name must:
+    * end with a domain label at least 2 characters long\n"
+    * have each domain label start and end with alphanumeric characters\n"
+    * have each domain label consist of alphanumeric characters, separated only by hyphens, if any."
 * `ADDRESS` has to not be blank.
 * All fields must be used.